ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 SPEARMAN SOCIAL WORK VETERAN SUPPORT SCHOLARSHIP – Fund #7991

-This scholarship is intended to support student veterans in the College of Social Work.
+This scholarship is intended to support student veterans in the College of Social Work, including student veterans and spouses of veterans in Brevard County, Florida.
 Eligible recipients should be pursuing research on military service members, veterans, or their families and communities.

 SPEARMAN SOCIAL WORK VETERAN MSW FIELD SCHOLARSHIP – Fund #7991